 7. How often has the child been reported as a “picky eater” at well-child check-ups?

 If you have concerns about your Picky Eater or Problem Feeder, speak with your child’s pediatrician about feeding therapy.
-You can even fill out and print this Feeding Questionnaire to take in with you to share with your child’s pediatrician.
+You can even download the Feeding Questionnaire below and take it with you to share with your child’s pediatrician.